Kitty Pilgrim: Education, fellowships and organizations

-Pilgrim graduated from Manhattanville College in Purchase, New York, in 1976 with a degree in political science.
-She studied Russian, which ultimately led to her career in journalism.
+Pilgrim graduated from Manhattanville College in Purchase, New York, with a degree in political science.
+She studied Russian, economics and political science, which ultimately led to her career in journalism.
 She delivered the commencement speech for the Class of 2012, earning an honorary Doctor of Humane Letters from Manhattanville College.
+She currently teaches Women Peace and Security and Critical Thinking at Manhattanville College in Purchase, New York.
+In 2025, she is teaching in the Leadership for Change program at the Bard College summer session in Brooklyn NY.